Panthera hybrid

 A Panthera hybrid is a crossbreed between individuals of any of the five species of the genus Panthera: the tiger, lion, jaguar, leopard, and snow leopard.
 Most hybrids would not be perpetuated in the wild as the territories of the parental species do not overlap and the males are usually infertile.
 Mitochondrial genome research revealed that wild hybrids were also present in ancient times.
-The mitochondrial genomes of the snow leopard and the lion were more similar to each other than to other Panthera species, indicating that at some point in their history, the female progeny of male ancestors of modern snow leopards and female ancestors of modern lions interbred with male ancestors of modern snow leopards.
+The mitochondrial genomes of the snow leopard and the lion were more similar to each other than to other Panthera species, indicating that at some point in their history, the female hybrid progeny of male ancestors of modern snow leopards and female ancestors of modern lions interbred with male ancestors of modern snow leopards.

 History

-In theory, lions and tigers can be matched in the wild and give offspring, but in reality there may be no natural born tigon or liger in the world, because they are separated both geographically, by behavioral differences and lives in different places and do not mate together in the wild.
-In England, African lions and Asian tigresses have been successfully mated, and three lion-tiger hybrid cubs were born in Windsor in 1824, which is probably the earliest record, the three cubs were then presented to George IV.
+In theory, lions and tigers can be matched in the wild and give offspring.
+In reality, there may be no natural born tigon or liger in the world, as lions and tigers are separated both geographically and by behavioral differences.
+In England, African lions and Asian tigresses have been successfully mated, and three lion-tiger hybrid cubs were born in Windsor in 1824, which is probably the earliest record of captive-bred ligers.

+The three cubs were then presented to George IV.

-Table of names for hybrids
+Naming of hybrids

-Below are some tables showing the many Panthera hybrids.
 Panthera hybrids are typically given a portmanteau name, varying by which species is the sire (male parent) and which is the dam (female parent).
 For example, a hybrid between a lion and a tigress is a liger, because the lion is the male parent and the tigress is the female parent.

 Jaguar and leopard hybrids

-A jagupard, jagulep or jagleop is the hybrid of a jaguar and a leopardess.
-A single rosetted female jagupard was produced at a zoo in Chicago (America).
+A jagupard is the hybrid of a male jaguar and a female leopard.
+A single rosetted female jagupard was produced at a zoo in Chicago, United States.
 Jaguar-leopard hybrids bred at Hellbrun Zoo, Salzburg were described as jagupards, which conforms to the usual portmanteau naming convention.

 A leguar or lepjag is the hybrid of a male leopard and a female jaguar.
 The terms jagulep and lepjag are often used interchangeably, regardless of which animal was the sire.
 Numerous lepjags have been bred as animal actors, as they are more tractable than jaguars.